 Coping with energy and endurance on a day to day basis when you have COPD is all about balance.
 It's essential to learn how to balance periods of activity or exercise with sufficient rest to gird yourself for the next active time.
 Some people describe this as pacing yourself.

 But how do you know when you should be pushing yourself a bit more versus when you need to accept your limitations?
-The answer to this question is that there is no one right answer for every person.
+The answer to this question is that there is no one right answer that applies to everyone.
 As you settle into COPD, take time to listen to your body and start noticing how you feel as you perform the various activities that make up your daily life.